-Dockside power must be connected to shore power, and the circuit breaker located under the starboard deckwing must be in the "on" position for these switches to operate.
-See "AC Panel Wiring" on page 8-13 and "AC Inlet And Receptacle Wiring Schematic And Warning Label" on page 8-12 for diagrams.
+Dockside power must be connected to shore power, and the circuit breaker under the starboard deckwing must be in the "on" position for these switches to operate.

 Main Power Switch

 The main power switch must in the "on" position to operate the various accessory switches.